-- 1. Faculty members play an important role in the administration of the University and in the formulation of its policies both through formal and informal shared-governance processes as well as various service contributions to their professions, the University, their departments as well as other campus units and student groups.
-On-campus service roles include, but are not limited to, standing committees, ad hoc committees and task forces and other sustained or systematic contributions to governance, program administration, student advising or activities that promote diversity, inclusion and access. - Attend the annual Campus Conference in August and December or May Commencement exercises as assigned by their Department Head.
+1. Faculty members play an important role in the administration of the University and in the formulation of its policies both through formal and informal shared-governance processes as well as various service contributions to their professions, the University, their departments as well as other campus units and student groups.

+Attend the annual Campus Conference in August and December or May Commencement exercises as assigned by their Department Head.